UCL-CCS/EasyVVUQ/docs/basic_tutorial.rst

 The values for each key are tags (signified by the $ delimiter) which will be substituted by EasyVVUQ with values to sample the parameter space.
+In the following tutorial, the template will be used to generate files called `in_file.json` that will be the input to each run of `gauss.py`.

 Uncertainty Quantification Workflow
 -----------------------------------